 Seniors who are concerned about dementia and memory should consider engaging in regular exercise.
 Simply going for a walk around the block, walking up and down the stairs, or even completing a few extra household chores can help increase heart rate and serve as a physical activity to reduce dementia risk.
 For seniors who are interested in increasing their daily activity levels, consider help from a professional home caregiver in Harrisburg.
 Caregivers can provide assistance and encouragement with daily exercise, while ensuring safety and comfort throughout each activity.

-For more information about seniors and dementia or dementia care at home, reach out to Harrisburg Home Care Assistance at 717540-4663 and schedule a complimentary, no-obligation consultation with a friendly and knowledgeable Care Manager.
+For more information about seniors and dementia or dementia care at home, reach out to Harrisburg Home Care at 717540-4663 and schedule a complimentary, no-obligation consultation with a friendly and knowledgeable Care Manager.